kean/Nuke/README.md

 ### Image Pipeline Overview

-Here's what happens when you call `Nuke.loadImage(with: url, into: imageView` method.
+Here's what happens when you perform a call like `imageView.nk.setImage(with: url)`.

 First, Nuke synchronously checks if the image is available in the memory cache (`pipeline.configuration.imageCache`).
 If it's not, Nuke calls `pipeline.loadImage(with: request)` method.
 The pipeline also checks if the image is available in its memory cache, and if not, starts loading it.